vipasyan/Master-thesis-3D-reconstruction/README.md

 # Master-thesis-3D-reconstruction

+In this repo TensorFlow v2.12.0 is used in comparison with the TensorFlow v1 in original repo.

 ## Installation

 To setup a conda environment, download example training data, begin the training process, and launch Tensorboard:
 ```

 conda env create -f environment.yml
 conda activate nerf
 bash download_example_data.sh